-The Big John products for wall toilets, for example, can increase the wall-mounted toilets weight capacity.
-There are also support platforms which you can put underneath the wall-mounted toilets.
+The Big John products for wall toilets, for example, can increase the wall-mounted toilets’ weight capacity.
+There are also support platforms that you can put underneath the wall-mounted toilets.
 These products support the additional weight placed on the Toilet by obese or overweight individuals.

 You may also like: